promise/readme/src/template.md

 **TL;DR: Maybe.** You can join my [Discord](https://promise.solutions/discord) and go to the #coding channel (below #general), there's plenty of developers in the server and they all having different experiences with different languages and packages.
 We can, of course, not guarantee you'll get your answer, but we don't bite so give it a shot ;)

+### Do you have older coding projects?

+Yes, they're available here: https://github.com/promise/graveyard 🪦

 > Thanks for checking out my profile. [![Profile Automation](https://img.shields.io/github/workflow/status/promise/promise/README%20Update?label=automation)](https://github.com/promise/promise/actions/workflows/README.yml)